 Mommy makeover treatment achieves the most dramatic results without extended downtime.
 This is the primary benefit of combining multiple surgical techniques.
 Studies have indicated that surgical risks do not increase when various surgical procedures are performed in one operation.
 In terms of recovery, patients often experience significant improvement in various operative areas, such as the abdomen and the breasts, within two weeks, after which normal activities can gradually resume.

 Surgical risks associated with a mommy makeover include infection, bleeding, and adverse reaction to anesthesia.
 Cosmetic risks associated with surgery include the chance of asymmetry, poor wound healing, or unsatisfactory results.
-A board-certified plastic and reconstructive surgeon, Dr. Gear approaches every surgery with the intent of natural-looking results that add harmony to each patient’s overall appearance.
+Board-certified plastic and reconstructive surgeon, Dr. Gear approaches every surgery with the intent of natural-looking results that add harmony to each patient’s overall appearance.

 Women who are interested in a mommy makeover have typically reached a weight they are happy with before they schedule surgery.
-Health lifestyle habits also support optimal healing after surgery.
+Healthy lifestyle habits also support optimal healing after surgery.
 Women who smoke are advised to quit at least several weeks before surgery.
 Certain medications and supplements may also need to be stopped.
 It is important to discuss all medication and supplementation with the surgical team during the initial consultation for surgery.
 In some cases, lab work may be ordered by Dr. Gear to confirm that a patient is an optimal candidate for a mommy makeover.